Gay Activists Alliance: History

 The group was incorporated by Hal Weiner, Esq., of Coles & Weiner, a two-person firm, after Weiner defended Sylvia Rivera in a criminal court proceeding where she had been arrested in Times Square while obtaining signatures on a petition for the first proposed LGBTQ legislation in the New York City Council, Intro 475, and charged with soliciting for the purpose of sex, rather than exercising a civil right to petition.
 The corporate certificate was rejected by the New York State Division of Corporations and State Records, on the grounds that the name was not a fit name for a New York corporation because of the connotation in which the word "gay" was being used, and that the corporation was being formed to violate the sodomy laws of New York.
 It took five years to win the right to incorporate under that name.

 The founding members, seven men and one woman, of the Gay Activists Alliance were dissatisfied members of the Gay Liberation Front.
 Some of the founding members included Fred Orlansky, Arthur Bell, Arthur Evans, Marty Robinson, Tom Doerr, Peter Marleau, Kay Tobin Lahusen, and Fred Cabellero.
-The group members wanted to form a "single issue, politically neutral [organization], whose goal would be to "secure basic human rights, dignity and freedom for all gay people."
+The group members wanted to form a "single issue, politically neutral [organization]", whose goal would be to "secure basic human rights, dignity and freedom for all gay people".
 The political neutrality and single-themedness stood in contrast to the Gay Liberation Front, which allied itself with the radical Black Panther Party, criticized the Vietnam War and had a hard left-wing, anti-capitalistic stance.
 GAA was most active from 1970 to 1974.

 In one action in March 1970, the GAA organized protests against the police raid on the Snake Pit bar in Greenwich Village and the injuries suffered by Diego Viñales in the resulting chaos.
 These protests helped spark interest in the upcoming Christopher Street Liberation Day events already planned for 28 June.
-This event, scheduled to commemorate the first anniversary of the Stonewall riots was the first Pride march celebration in the United States.
+This event, scheduled to commemorate the first anniversary of the Stonewall riots, was the first Pride march celebration in the United States.

+In 1973 three GAA members, Tom Wilson Weinberg, Dan Sherbo and Bern Boyle, opened the gay bookstore Giovanni's Room at 232 South Street.
+It was named after James Baldwin's gay novel Giovanni's Room.
+The store was closed shortly afterward due to a homophobic landlord.
+The store changed hands to lesbian activist Pat Hill in 1974 and then to Ed Hermance and Arleen Oshan in 1976.
+Hermance and Olshan moved the store first to 1426 Spruce Street and then to its final location on 12th and Pine in 1979.
+It has been called the "center of gay Philly".
+Philly AIDS Thrift took over the store after the owner retired in 2014 and so the store is now called Philly AIDS Thrift at Giovanni's Room, also known as PAT @ Giovanni's Room.